Squalomix/utr-modeling/README.md

 ### 4. Prepare transcript read mapping file (.bam)

-The program peaks2utr is meant to employ Chromium scRNA-seq data as input (Part 4.1), but it can also accept bulk RNA-seq data (Part 4.2).
+The program peaks2utr assumes Chromium scRNA-seq data as input (Part 4.1), but it also accepts bulk RNA-seq data (Part 4.2).
 Choose one of these two options.

 **4.1.** Use 10X Chromium single cell RNA-seq data set <br>
 <br>